holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 4.1.1 Duty of Transparency

-You must provide transparency when requested by your fellow Circle Members, in any of the following areas:
+You have a duty to provide transparency when requested by your fellow Circle Members, in any of the following areas:

 - **(a)	Projects & Next-Actions:** You must share any Projects and Next-Actions you are tracking for your Roles in the Circle.
 - **(b)	Relative Priority:** You must share your judgment of the relative priority of any Projects or Next-Actions tracked for your Roles in the Circle, vs. any other potential activities competing for your attention or resources.